Bob Waterfield: Family and later years

 On April 24, 1943, Waterfield married actress Jane Russell, his sweetheart from Van Nuys High School who had subsequently gained fame as a pin-up girl.
 The couple eloped to Las Vegas shortly after Waterfield entered the military.
 They adopted three children, Thomas, Tracy, and Robert John, during the 1950s.
-Russell filed for divorce in February 1967, and Waterfield counterclaimed accusing Russell of habitual intemperance and excessive drinking.
+Russell filed for divorce in February 1967, charging him with abuse, and Waterfield counterclaimed accusing Russell of habitual intemperance and excessive drinking.
 The divorce was granted in July 1968, with custody of the two oldest children being granted to Russell and custody of the youngest to Waterfield.
 He married Janet Ann Green in 1970.

-After an extended illness, Waterfield died of respiratory failure on March 25, 1983, at the age of 62, five weeks before his teammate Van Brocklin.
+After an extended illness, Waterfield died of respiratory failure on March 25, 1983, at the age of 62, five weeks before his former teammate Van Brocklin.
 He had been in the intensive care unit at St. Joseph Medical Center in Burbank for two weeks prior to his death.